Halong Bay & Five-Star Vietnam River Cruise

 See the vast Hoa Binh Dam

-Enjoy a traditional water puppet shows and dance performances, visit ancient pagodas and meet local artisans
+Enjoy traditional water puppet shows and dance performances, visit ancient pagodas and meet local artisans

 Visit Hoa Binh's Muong museum